-“I think we’re lucky that we have an opportunity to cohabitate with these creatures on this planet that give us great benefits and make us happy,” says Jennifar McComish, Senior Live Goods Merchant for Home Depot’s southern division.
+“I think we’re lucky that we have an opportunity to cohabitate with these botanic beings on this planet that give us great benefits and make us happy,” says Jennifar McComish, Senior Live Goods Merchant for Home Depot’s Southern division.

 Understanding Indoor Plants

-What exactly makes a plant “indoor”?
-It’s about how well they can adapt.
 Most indoor plants are tropical or subtropical varieties that thrive in controlled environments.
-For instance, Croton might be an outdoor shrub in Florida but become a houseplant in cooler regions.
+For instance, crotons might be outdoor shrubs in Florida but become houseplants in cooler regions.

 Caring for Plants Sustainably